OmerSalihS/homework3new/homework/Homework-0/README.md

 1. [Log into the Google Cloud Console](https://console.cloud.google.com).
 2. Navigate to [GCP's Storage Page](https://console.cloud.google.com/storage) and click **ENABLE BILLING** in the banner near the top of the page.

-2. Select "*Billing Account for Education*" as the Billing Account.

 ##### Install Google Cloud SDK